 Sourced from the Credit Union National Association

-As a part of the Coronavirus Response and Relief Supplemental Appropriations Act of 2021, the Internal Revenue Service and the Treasury Department are delivering a second round of Economic Impact Payments to many households across the United States in an effort to boost the economy and help individuals deal with the financial impact of the global pandemic.
+As a part of the American Rescue Plan of 2021, the Internal Revenue Service and the Treasury Department are delivering a third round of Economic Impact Payments (or stimulus checks) to many households across the United States in an effort to boost the economy and help individuals deal with the financial impact of the global pandemic.

 What is the most strategic way to use your stimulus check?

 If the pandemic has taught us anything, it’s that life can be unpredictable.
 Before spending your stimulus check, take a look at the next few months of bills that may come due and make sure you’re able to cover expenses, such as: